creynolds8/photo-labs/README.md

   - The initial loading of topic and photo data is done with a **fetch** call.
 If the response to either of those calls is a bad response, an error is thrown and caught then dispatch is used to set that error within the global state being managed by the reducer function.
 If an error occurs, the main components are not rendered and in their place an error message component is displayed as shown in the image above.
   - When filtering by topic, a **fetch** call is also used so this is handled the same way as an error that occurs during the initial load.
 I made sure to implement this in the event a user was able to load the main page but then got disconnected before trying to filter by photo topic.
   - If a user is disconnected and then tries to load a modal view of a photo, the photos would not load because the photo URLs would not be able to fetched from their respective endpoints.
 This error is handled using the onError attribute within the image tag for the primary image which uses a callback to call the dispatch function and sets the error object in the same way as the above error handling.

+## Questions and Concerns

+If you have any questions or concerns please feel free contact me through Discord.

+Discord Username: ```cameron_reynolds8```